top of page

 The verb 'counter' has its etymological origins in the Old French word 'contredire,' which is composed of 'contre,' meaning 'against,' and 'dire,' meaning 'to say' or 'to speak.'
 In its early usage, 'counter' meant to speak or argue against something, opposing or contradicting it.
 Over time, the term broadened in meaning to encompass actions taken in opposition or response to various situations.
 Today, 'counter' refers to the act of opposing, offsetting, or responding to something, often with the intention of neutralizing or negating its effect.
 The etymology of 'counter' vividly illustrates its role as an action or response taken against something, preserving its historical connection to the idea of speaking or arguing against a particular viewpoint or action.

-Find the meaning of counter
+Quiz: Find the meaning of the verb counter:

 Try Again!